solomonedo/be434-Spring2024/docs/setup1_slack.md

 ## The 2023 Biosystems Analytics Workspace

-As part of this class, we will all work together transparently in the 2023 Biosystems Analytics Slack Workspace.
-You will receive an invitation to this workspace at the beginning of the semester under your university email (that you used to create your Slack account).
+As part of this class, we will all work together transparently in the 2024 Biosystems Analytics Slack Workspace.
+You can use this [invitation link](https://join.slack.com/t/arizona-su13673/shared_invite/zt-2aa8irjw0-f2~fq08R55xzwKyKO1WOgQ) to join.
 From the Slack menu bar, you can add this workspace by selecting "File" -> "Workspace" -> "Sign in to another Workspace".
 Alternatively you can click on the "+" sign on the left side of the Slack application.

 ## Use channels for getting help on specific topics